Using the Discrete Dipole Approximation and Holographic Microscopy to Measure Rotational Dynamics of Non-spherical

 This work was funded by the Harvard MRSEC through NSF grant no.~DMR-0820484.
 Scattering calculations and hologram fitting were performed on the Odyssey cluster, managed by the Harvard FAS Sciences Division Research Computing Group.

 SR and IK acknowledge support from the National Science Foundation through awards CBET-1067501 and CBET-1264550.
 AW thanks The University of Sydney Travelling Scholarship for support.
 TD acknowledges support from a National Science Foundation Graduate Research Fellowship.
-KC and JAL were supported by the AFOSR MURI award FA9550-12-1-0471.
+KC was supported by the AFOSR MURI award FA9550-12-1-0471.